2.5 GPA, sophomore standing by summer, 2 semesters college-level Spanish.

 Students will arrive in Quito for orientation.
 While there, students visit local attractions such as Capilla del Hombre and the Midtad del Mundo.
 From Quito the group will travel to the Amazon region and visit a local community, an animal rescue center and a waterfall.

 After this first week of orientation to Ecuador, students will then travel to Cuenca and meet their host families.
 Classes will begin on Monday, June 1st.
 Classes will be held Mondays, Tuesdays and Wednesdays.
-Thursdays and Fridays will be spent doing service-learning activities.
+Thursdays and Fridays will be spent doing service activities.
 Weekend excursions include numerous cultural activities and hiking in the nearby Andes mountains.
 June is filled with activities surrounding the indigenous event Inti Raymi or the Sun Festival.

 The program ends on Friday, July 10.
 Students will be bussed to Guayaquil (the closest international airport) for return back to the USA or for travel to other locations.